 Results: Protein-protein Interaction at Sites of DNA Damage

 Cells not treated with irradiation exhibit very few H2AX (pronounce ‘gamma-H-2-A-X’) foci [1].
 In the absence of essential DNA repair proteins, H2AX accumulation can be observed at DNA breaks [2].
 Accumulation of unrepaired breaks can lead cells to become pre-apoptotic, indicated by “solid” H2AX nuclei [3].
 Authors: Is the pronunciation correct?
+YES, pronunciation is correct.

 LAB MEDIA: Figure 3 A. Video Editor: Emphasize the middle image.